 After a long day wearing hearing aids, my ears feel tired.
-Not just because I have had something in my ears for a long time, but because all day, I’ve been hearing the world in digital and not nice, natural analogue with beautiful algorithms.
+Not just because I have had something in my ears for a long time, but because all day, I’ve been hearing the world in digital, and not in nice, natural analogue with beautiful algorithms.

-Don’t get me wrong, if I didn’t have the hearing aids, it would be impossible to do my job working in a school or carrying out lots of things, to be honest.
+Don’t get me wrong, if I didn’t have hearing aids, it would be impossible to do my job working as a music teacher in a school, or just to carry out ordinary everyday tasks.

 But hearing through digital devices is like hearing via a radio signal.
-There are lots of cut-off frequencies, compression, noise reduction and occasional squeaks.
-And then there is the feedback.
-When its windy, I get loads of feedback or if there is a loud noise, in the car or travelling on other transport.
-So if I go for a walk or a jog its better if I don’t wear them.
+There are lots of frequencies, compression, noise reduction and occasional squeaks.
+And then there’s the feedback.
+I get loads of feedback when it’s windy; when the environment I’m in is very noisy; when I’m in the car or I’m travelling on other transport.
+So if I go for a walk or a jog it’s better if I don’t wear them.
 So hard to hear my jogging partner or friend.

 The ear has a natural ability to cut out sounds it doesn’t want to hear and process, but hearing aids don’t do this, so I get a lot of amplified, unwanted noise.